top of page

 At your pace.

-The shape below reflects how many of our school relationships develop over time.
 Some schools start at Stage 1 and work through to Stage 4.
 Others come in at a different point.
-There is no fixed route — and no pressure to go further than makes sense for your setting.
+There is no fixed route and no pressure to go further than makes sense for your setting.

 Getting to know each other